PowerShell/PowerShell/docs/host-powershell/README.md

 dotnet restore .\MyApp\MyApp.csproj
 dotnet publish .\MyApp -c release -r win10-x64
 ```

+For cross platform project there is no need to specify `-r win10-x64`.
+The runtime for the build machine's platform will automatically be selected.

 Then you can run `MyApp.exe` from the publish folder and see the results: